johntrigg/steganographyshotgun/readme.md

 The command to run it looks like this: ```python3 stegshotgun.py --filename atbash.jpg --filetype png``` You need to have all of the tools installed.

+# How can I easily install all of the referenced tools?
+Run sudo on the install.sh script, like so: ```sudo install.sh```

 # What tools does it run?
 On everything?
 Strings, exiftool, binwalk